Skip to content

 There is no single “best” analytics tool.
 Liwan is designed for a small self-hosted setup with no external database.
 If you need deeper product analytics or marketing-specific workflows, another tool may fit better.

-ToolSelf-hostedHosted cloudSelf-contained1Funnels/GoalsAds attribution2License
+ToolSelf-hostedHosted cloudSelf-contained1Funnels/GoalsCampaign attribution2License

 LiwanApache-2.0